The following courses are required of all freshman students and must be completed during their freshman year:

 RHET 380/3150 - Poetry Writing

 This workshop-based course encourages students to explore their ideas through the language and imagery of poetry.
 Students will experiment with rhythm, rhyme, modes of discourse and poetic form.
 Throughout the course, they will examine the work of poets from diverse traditions, and the impact of their own expression.
 In a final portfolio, students will show careful analytical thinking about their work and consideration for how their poems are situated in the larger literary and cultural context.
-For the latest syllabus please click here.
+For a sample syllabus please click here.

 RHET 390/3160 - Fiction Writing

 This course focuses on the craft and discipline of fiction writing.
 Students study writers in the Arab and Western literary tradition, and from that study, they learn the fundamentals of rhetorical and literary strategies in fiction, understand how to transform small ideas from daily life into fiction, consider how their cultural background affects how they tell stories, and develop a broadened familiarity with cultures different from their own.
 Students will also learn how to critique other students’ stories in workshops, and how to revise and develop their own work.
-For the latest syllabus please click here.
+For a sample syllabus please click here.

 RHET 400/4360 - Writing for Publication